mrbean-233/SOC-Automation-Projects/BruteForce-Login-Automation/README.md

 # Brute Force Login Automation

-This project demonstrates an automated SOC response workflow for detecting and containing brute-force login attempts.
+This diagram demonstrates an automated SOC workflow for detecting and containing brute-force login attempts from external IP addresses using SIEM alerts.

 ![Diagram](diagram.png)